kadelcode/To-Do-List-App/README.md

 # To-Do-List-App
-Create A basic to-do list where users can add, edit, delete, and mark tasks as complete.
-Use local storage to save tasks.
+- A basic to-do list where users can add, edit, delete, and mark tasks as complete.
+- Users can use local storage to save tasks